Verrency is one of Melbourne’s most exciting fintech start-ups.

 Data Inspect has long been the most popular feature of kPow, in part because Verrency engineers were such vocal beta testers and their feedback played a prominent role in shaping the product development.
 We thrive on feedback we get from our users, and our soon to be released kREPL and custom Kafka Language are other examples of features that incorporate requirements from engineers at practice.

 “kPow is built by a team with a passion for Kafka, but who also carry the scars of some tough implementations.
 It’s a tool by and for engineers, and I look forward to seeing it continue to evolve.“

 For Verrency, using the kPow Kafka toolkit is a no brainer, as it offers their engineers the simplest, quickest, most cost-effective way to access their data.
 Even more so as it works seamlessly with Amazon MSK, Euan says that ‘kPow, will be a key part of our infrastructure as long as we’re using Kafka.”

 Verrency has recently been named a finalist @ausfintech’s Finnies Awards for Excellence in Payments and Excellence in Establishing Global Presence.
 They have a growing team and an exciting market-leading product.
 For more information about the Verrency Platform, head to verrency.com or request a demo.

 Sign-up to the mailing list for operatr.io news, product updates and Kafka insights.

+We know how easy Apache Kafka® can be with the right tools.
+We built kPow to make the developer experience with Kafka simple and enjoyable, and to save businesses time and money while growing their Kafka expertise.
 A single Docker container or JAR file that installs in minutes, kPow’s unique Kafka UI gives you instant visibility of your clusters and immediate access to your data.